 With the emergence of gut health in the literature and in the media, probiotics are now starting to be researched for their potential ability to help regulate our body’s immune responses.
 However, as there are so many different strains and dosages, we are unsure of which probiotics are useful for which conditions at this time, however the research does look promising!

 Need a hand getting your health and immunity on track?
-Get in touch with me to discuss your needs and how a personalised nutrition consultation with an Accredited Practising Dietitian can help you.
+Get in touch with us to discuss your needs and how a personalised nutrition consultation with our team of Accredited Practising Dietitian can help you.